Onsraa/Retrospective-Projet-Annuel/README.md

-# Retrospective-Projet-Annuel
+# Retrospective website project
-Projet annuel 1ESGIJ 2022
+Annual project 1ESGIJ 2022 (1st year at school)

 This project was made by MINHEA Sebastian, BULIGA Anamaria and TRUONG Teddy, three students from the ESGI, a school of computer developer in Paris, 11th.